BenjDeveloper/hairball/README.md

 A Hairball demo web service is running and available at: http://hairball.herokuapp.com

-## Hairball installation

-With a proper python environment (one which has `pip` available), installation is as simple as `pip install hairball`. `easy_install` can also be used via `easy_install hairball`.

-To install from source, first checkout this project and then navigate your command-line interface to the outer hairball directory that contains `setup.py`.
-Then run `python setup.py install`.

 ## Running Hairball

 Once installed, to see how to use hairball run `hairball --help`.
 That will produce output similar to the following: